Not-Yug-Sharma/Notes-Obsidian/CONTENTS.md

 ### Chapters:
 - 1. Introduction to Algorithms and C
 - 2. Basic of C
-- 3. Arrays, Strings and Sorting Te
+- 3. Arrays, Strings and Sorting Techniques
+- 4. Functions